 St Mary's Group

 We are a social group and welcome newcomers.
-We usually meet on the second Monday evening in the month to listen to talks, visit local theatres or enjoy parties.
+We usually meet on the second Monday evening in the month at 8pm in the Windsor Room (St Mary's Church Hall) to listen to talks, visit local theatres or enjoy parties.
 We are also responsible for serving refreshments on the first Sunday of the month.

 Our current programme of events is below: